 Well thank you, it will hopefully go very well with the trip ahead! 🙂

 Pugs should weigh between 6-8kg as adults, so my hope is that she will be able to travel in the cabin with us and become a seasoned air traveller.
-She already loves going by car and falls asleep as soon as the car rolls away, so a car holiday feels like a good option.
+She already loves car rides and falls asleep as soon as the car starts rolling, so a road trip feels like a good option.
 She is practicing sitting in her dog backpack, so that we can carry her on our backs when she can no longer walk on her own.
 It's getting better and better, this weekend we walked five kilometers with her resting in the backpack for most of the walk.
 Although we are not ready to hike in the Alps yet, it feels very hopeful.
-After all, we've only had her in the family for three weeks, we have plenty of time to practice on the dog backpack and transport bags before next summer.
+After all, we've only had her in the family for three weeks, we have plenty of time to practice the dog backpack and transport bags before next summer.

 Reading tips about traveling with a dog